-• improve patient experience and outcomes for children and their families when they attend A&E by ensuring the environment is appropriate to their needs.

-This supports the trusts values of 'we put patient safety above all else'.
+- improve patient experience and outcomes for children and their families when they attend A&E by ensuring the environment is appropriate to their needs. - support the trusts values of 'we put patient safety above all else'.

-- Ensure 24 hour access to an RSCN for A&E - Designated an area within the A&E department for use solely by children - Ensure children are appropriately prioritised in A&E
+- Ensure 24 hour access to an RSCN (registered sick children's nurse) for A&E - Designated an area within the A&E department for use solely by children - Ensure children are appropriately prioritised in A&E

-Increasing compliance with mandatory and essential to role training and appraisal In order to:
+Increasing compliance with mandatory and essential to role training and appraisal